 The insertion of a document or ad between two pages or parts of an agenda in a brochure.
 The insertion of a document or advertisement during a virtual presentation.

 Internet Live Activity

 An online continuing educational activity that occurs at a specific time as scheduled by the approved Provider.
-Participation may be in person or remotely as is the case of teleconferences or live internet webinars available at a certain time on a certain date and available only in real-time, just as if it were a continuing educational activity held in an auditorium.
-Once the event has taken place, learners may no longer participate in that activity.
+Participation may be in person or remotely as is the case of teleconferences or live internet webinars.